rdhnulled/windows-registry/README.md

-simple program that retrieves info about the eindows registry. written in rust.
+simple program that retrieves info about the windows registry. written in rust.